Immigration Reform & Border Security

 Due to years of inaction on the part of the federal government, our country now faces an illegal immigration crisis.
 Federal laws go unenforced, leaving cash-strapped state and local governments to fend for themselves.
 When state governments take steps on their own to fill the void created by Washington, they are often met with resistance from the Obama administration.

-The real solution starts with securing our borders.
+The real solution starts with working with Congress to secure our borders.
 We must stop allowing individuals to enter the country illegally without recourse.
 We must hold those who break the law accountable.

 We are a nation of immigrants and must remain welcoming to those who want to achieve the American Dream.
 However, it is vital that we enforce the law and ensure the safety and security of our nation.
 We must look to forward-thinking solutions to our problem with illegal immigration, not the failed policies of the past.